Shipyard.rs: Private Crates as Easy as Using Cargo

 libsecret-1.so: cannot open shared object file: No such file or directory

-To resolve this error, either remove cargo:libsecret from the list of credentials providers, or install libsecret using your package manager. cargo:token will allow you to use token-based authentication as before the 1.74 changes.
+To resolve this error, either remove cargo:libsecret from the list of credentials providers, or install libsecret using your package manager. cargo:token will allow you to use token-based authentication, which is used by Shipyard.rs.

 Case Study: cargo publish --help